 6) Offer a Content Upgrade

 It’s a great feeling to write an in-depth and valuable blog post.
 Especially when your topic is something that took you a long time to figure out.
-You just know that your readers will benefit a lot from it and that following your tips is going to save them a lot of time and effort.
+You just know that your readers will benefit from it and that following your tips is going to save them a lot of time and effort.

 So why not let them download the post?